Required Annual Training

 Explore More

-Required annual training covering Title IX topics are required for all student, faculty, and staff during the onboarding process.
+Required annual training covering Title IX topics are required for all first year students, student leaders, student athletes, and new employees during the onboarding process.

 New Students

-Failure to complete this training by the due date results in a ‘Title IX Training’ hold placed onto the student’s account which prohibits them from registering for classes.
+New Students who do not complete this training by the due date will result in a ‘Title IX Training’ hold placed onto the student’s account, which prohibits them from registering for courses.

 In compliance with the New York State Education Law Article 129-B, all University of Rochester Student Athletes, Student Leaders and officers of student organizations are required to complete training on domestic violence, dating violence, stalking, or sexual assault prevention, which is administered online from Title IX staff in Blackboard and are required each academic calendar year.

-Student Leaders that do not complete their training by the due date are prohibited from registering events or reserving event space on campus.
+Student Leaders who do not complete their training by the due date are prohibited from registering events or reserving event space on campus.

-Athletes that do not complete their training by the due date are prohibited from competing in matches, competitions, or practices.
+Student Athletes who do not complete their training by the due date are prohibited from competing in matches, competitions, or practices.

 All University Employees